robertoignacio/blender_addons/README.md

 # blender_addons
-python scripts for blender 3, 4
+some python scripts for blender 3, 4